 St Andrews Bars and Restaurants

-The numerous restaurants offer food from all around the world, including Jamaican food at St Mary’s Kitchen and other Caribbean dishes at Turtle Bay, Sri Lankan food at the Coconut Tree and Lebanese culinary delights at Afendi.
-And that’s not to mention all the other pizza, fish and chips and other traditional British food also available in the area.
+The area has numerous restaurants offering cuisines from all over the world, including Jamaican food at St Mary’s Kitchen, Caribbean dishes at Turtle Bay and authentic Sri Lankan flavours from The Coconut Tree.
+And we can’t forget to mention the many pizza, fish and chips and traditional British food options available.